Chantel Jeffries Goes Au Naturel In New Instagram Snap

 Per the geotag, the snap was captured at the Amalfi Coast, a stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula.

-The picture amassed more than 487,000 likes and above 2,000 comments which shows that the model is exceedingly popular on the photo-sharing website and all of her pictures have a high tendency to go viral within minutes of going live.
+The picture amassed more than 487,000 likes and more than 2,000 comments which shows that the model is exceedingly popular on the photo-sharing website and all of her pictures have a high tendency to go viral within minutes of going live.

-The picture was also liked by Hilde Osland, Mathilde Tanot, Amanda Cerny, Charlotte D’Alessio and Isabelle Mathers, to name a few.
+The picture was also liked by Hilde Osland, Mathilde Tanot, Amanda Cerny, Charlotte D’Alessio, and Isabelle Mathers, to name a few.

 Apart from being a model, Chantel is also a popular DJ.
 According to an article by Billboard, when Chantel started modeling, she never thought of becoming a club-hopping DJ but fell into the world of music accidentally after her personal SoundCloud playlists gained traction and she started receiving offers by different clubs.